 Less is known about these disorders because they are very rare, but also because some of the proteins in the blood, which are important in making a clot were only discovered in the last forty years.
 The factors which may be affected are I (fibrinogen), II, V, V+VIII, VII, X, XI or XIII.

-Please follow the links below for more information on these rare disorders from the World Federation of Hemophilia website:
+You can find more information on these rare disorders on the World Federation of Hemophilia website.